CygnusXGithub/BouncieUtils/README.md

 - `search_vehicles(vin=None, imei=None, limit=None, skip=None)`: Search for vehicles based on specific criteria.
 - `search_trips(imei, gps_format, transaction_id=None, starts_after=None, ends_before=None)`: Search for trips based on specific criteria.

+#### Response:
+The methods within the `client.py` module serve as a wrapper around the Bouncie API, specifically the `REST Vehicles` and `REST Trips` endpoints.
+When you make a request using these methods, the parameters you provide and the JSON response you receive are consistent with the examples and structures detailed in the [Bouncie API documentation](https://docs.bouncie.dev/#api-REST_Vehicles).

+For a comprehensive understanding of the response fields and their descriptions, it's recommended to refer directly to the official Bouncie API documentation.
+This ensures that you're always working with the most accurate and up-to-date information available from Bouncie.

 ### Vehicle Activity Check (`vehicle_checker.py`)
 The `vehicle_checker.py` tool leverages the API client to retrieve information about vehicles and their trips.
 Its primary function is to identify vehicles that have remained stationary for the past week.